projectawakening/builder-examples/vending-machine/readme.md

 ## Introduction
 This guide will walk you through the process of building contracts for the vending machine, deploying them into an existing world running in Docker, and testing their functionality by executing scripts.

-The vending machine allows you to automatically trade an item for another item.
-For example, if a player gives you one set item depending on the ratio you set it could give the player two of another item.
+A vending machine is a SSU in the game which can be setup to trade items between the owner and players.
+Prices are set by providing a ratio of items.
+For example with a ratio of 1:2 for every item.
+For example, you can buy ore and give mining crystals to keep players mining.

 ## Deployment and Testing
 ### Step 0: Deploy the vending machine contracts to the existing world